 The mission of SPARK is to ignite research at an unprecedented scale to improve lives by advancing our understanding of autism.
 To join this national autism research cohort, individuals with a professional diagnosis of autism and their biological family members will be asked to share information about their medical and family history, as well as provide a DNA sample.
 Please contact the Center for Autism Research for more information at 1-866-570-6524 or firstname.lastname@example.org.

 The goal of this research study is to develop an online questionnaire about what youth with Autism Spectrum Disorder (ASD) eat and how it impacts their daily lives.
-Youth (7-16 years) and their parent will complete a questionnaire about food and eating habits online.
-Parents will complete an additional child background and medical history questionnaire online.
-Participants will be paid for their time with an Amazon online gift card.
+Youth (7-16 years) and their parent(s) will be asked to complete an online questionnaire about food and eating habits.
+Parents will be asked to complete an additional child background and medical history questionnaire.
+All families will be paid for their time with an online gift card.